Skip to content

 How Much Weight Can My Attic Hold?

-Pro Tip: Choose Your Flooring Carefully Many people feel the need to use their attic for storage and go the extra mile to lay wood across the bottom chords of the truss system to create a makeshift floor.
+Many people use their attic for storage and go the extra mile by laying wood across the bottom chords of the truss system to create a makeshift floor.

-While this can help distribute the weight of your items and prevent damage to the ceiling below, it's crucial to remember that the flooring itself adds to the total weight.
-For example, a 5/8" plywood sheet adds approximately 2.0 pounds or more per square foot, which directly reduces the amount of weight you have left for your stored items.
+For example, a 5/8" plywood sheet adds approximately 2.0 pounds or more per square foot, which directly reduces the amount of weight you have left for your storage.
 Even with a floor, you must still spread items out and never stack them in one single pile.

 What You Should Put in Your Attic